SAURABHRAI110/saurabhcrai.com/articles/the-good-the-bad-my-four-years-of-college-life.md

 ---
 title: The Good, the bad, my 4 years of College Life.
 published: true
-description: The lessons and lesson learned- a journey that will be .
+description: The age 19, 20 and 21 ain't easy, you lose friends, you make mistakes, you fall, you fail, you realize things.
+My college life and lessons.
-tags: javascript,vue,showdev,beginners
+tags: college life, college experience, bad and good thing about college, lesson learned, students in college, people having bad day
 ctime: 2019-08-12
 cover_image: college-days-cover.jpeg
 cover_image_alt:  Colllege group, Team Pic, People together happy.
 cover_image_description: People ❤
 thumbnail_image: myself.jpg
-github_doclink: the-good-the-bad-my-four-years-of-college-ife.md
+github_doclink: the-good-the-bad-my-four-years-of-college-life.md

 ---

 I am gonna open my heart.
 OK.
 So let's begin.

 The age 19, 20 and 21 ain't easy, you lose friends, you make mistakes, you fall, you fail, you realize things, you hit reality, you lose yourself, but in the end you find yourself and you become stronger and those are still the best years of your life too.

 Once you enter a college, you are almost 18(an adult).
 There will be many 'small' instances that will have a 'big' impact on your life.
 You will meet a lot of people, out of them some will become your best friend for life, some you will hate no matter what, some will become close like really close.
 Even there will be people whom you never want to see and just wanna punch them in the face.
 I got three names for it.
 Let's not go in that way.

 What you're about to read is a big part of my college days experience, lessons and it's not something I take lightly.
 I put a lot of thought into what I'd want 20-something-year-olds to learn from me and the things I gave up.
 It took a lot of efforts to connect all the dots.
 I pour my heart and soul in this story, opening the door for everyone to see what I see, to feel what I feel.

 At this time you might be working in some cool office, some will be preparing for the next CAT, GATE, some will be going for civil services, govt. jobs, Some will be enjoying life as it is, some will still be figuring out what they want to do with their life.
 Whatever, now and then memories of those days hits you and you start to feel all that back again.
 Here is some of the thing I got to know that make me who I am today and in hope when you read all this, you feel somewhat connected.

-### Make friends, a lot them
+### Make a lot of friends

 I cannot even imagine where I would be today were it not for that handful of friends who have given me a heart full of joy.
 Let's face it, friends make life a lot more fun.
 Isn't it obvious friends are the thing, they make everything worthwhile.
 When one comes to college, life is totally different from what we are used to.
 Schoolmates are far away.
 During my first year, I lived in a hostel, NBH room number 160.
 Coming from Varanasi to Lucknow and living here in the college hostel was a totally new experience.
 I came to meet a lot of people coming from all kinds of background and culture.
 Some got connected instantly and we became bros, some friendship took its time.
 Living in a hostel has its own adventure.
 It's like living in a world where you question Sala ye bhi Hota hai, Aise bhi log hote hai, I met people that were brilliant at something, I met people that were amazing singers, artist.
 Some were just Irritating tried to scam me of that E-biz Stuff.
 There was this who was just die-hard fan of Pawan Singh, whenever he was in boys bathroom, sings those songs of Pawan Singh.
 It was too fun.
 I miss his songs.